DimitarAtanassov/arc-model-lab/docs/architecture.md

 ### InferenceService

-Owns the summarization workflow: enforce the input size limit, resolve the model by name, build chat messages, call `ModelService`, assemble the `Inference`, persist it through the repository, and commit.
+Owns the inference workflow: resolve the model by name (a non-active model is a `409`), enforce the input size limit, send `input_text` as a single user turn, call `ModelService`, assemble the `Inference`, persist it through the repository, and commit.
 It returns the persisted domain entity.
-A single private resolver gates model resolution:

-- `summarize` (for `/inference`) resolves with `allow_inactive=False`, so a non-active model is a `409`.
 Decoding defaults to the server config; the caller may override `temperature` only.
-- `run_named` (for `/v1/inference:run`) resolves with the caller's `allow_inactive`
-  and takes a full `GenerationConfig`, so arc-eval-service can run an inactive candidate model before it is activated.

 Generation is blocking, so the service offloads it to a worker thread (`asyncio.to_thread`) rather than blocking the event loop.
 It does not touch HuggingFace internals or ORM types.

+### ModelCatalogService

+Owns the read-only catalog surface behind `GET /models` and `GET /models/{name}`: it lists every model ordered by name and fetches one by its unique name (a missing name is a 404).
+It loads no weights and runs no inference; it only reads the catalog through `ModelRepository`.

 ### Repositories